backstage/backstage/.changeset/perfect-coats-train.md

 '@backstage/plugin-catalog': patch
 ---

-Adds a new `SystemDiagram` component to mvisually map all elements in a system.
+Adds a new `SystemDiagram` component to visually map all elements in a system.

 To use this new component, a new system entity page would need to be added to the `packages/app/src/components/catalog/EntityPage.tsx` file.